pmcvtm/pmcvtm.com/pages/about.md

 <img style="float:right; margin-left: 1rem; height: 10em; border-radius: 10px" src="/assets/author.jpg" alt="our author: a young-ish man in a pink rhinestone suitcoat wearing aviator eyeglasses with sunglass flip-ups donning a jovial smile" />

-I am professional software consultant and amateur many other things from and in Austin, Texas.
+I am a professional software consultant and amateur many other things from and in Austin, Texas.
 I use he/him pronouns and people call me "Patrick," "Loud Patrick," or by my trail name "Boogerbear."

 For many years I worked for Headspring, now part of Accenture, as a tech lead, architect, and engineering manager.
 I now work as an independent consultant and career mentor